-Two shots from the village behind them rang out in the early morning, both boys jumped and stared back.
+Two shots from the village behind them rang out in the early morning, both boys jumped staring back.

-Jose still staring back said.
-“I heard that the pilot just wanted to come home, but the Monsignor insisted he was deserter, and his mother would be tried at the meeting.”
-He was quiet for a second, then added.
+Rowle once again looked up to the plane and sighed saying.
+“They’ll drag it down and burn it.” then after a pause he continued.
+“I heard that the pilot just wanted to come home, but the Monsignor insisted he was deserter, and his mother would be tried at the meeting for harboring a fugitive.”
+He was quiet for a second, then added thoughtfully.
 “Seems that the Monsignor was right.

 They’ve been found guilty!”

 “Dammed: Collaborators!”
 Jose growled harshly then spat contemptuously and grumbled.
 “Waste of bullets, should have been hung.”

 A Jessica note: The above comes in at 595 words.
 The Google writing rules were that the story must be not more than 600, and that was really hard to do, but I did it.